Email FacebookTwitterMenu burgerClose thin

 But later, the founding fathers changed their minds.
 In an effort to centralize government powers and to more equally compensate congressmen, the founding fathers decided to begin compensating congressmen from the federal treasury.
 In 1789, members of the Senate and the House began making $6 a day for each day they were in session, which was typically between four to five months a year.

 Congressmen continued earning that rate for roughly the next 25 years, until Congress passed the Compensation Act of 1816, which changed congressmen’s compensation from $6 a day to $1,500 a year.
 Congress ended up repealing the law amid public outrage.
-But annual salaries later returned and have remained the norm since 1855.
+However, annual salaries later returned and have remained the norm since 1855.

 Bottom Line